k78ma/quartz/content/ML/Hinge Loss.md

 - If $y(\theta \cdot x)$ is positive but less than one, it means that the prediction is correct but the confidence is not high.
 This is penalized linearly; smaller values of $y(\theta\cdot x)$ get penalized more by $1-y(\theta\cdot x)$.
 - If $y(\theta\cdot x)$ is zero or negative, it means that the prediction is incorrect (or exactly on the decision boundary).
 The model is penalized linearly the more it is on the wrong side.

-As such, hinge loss is essentially trying to ensure that the sign of the prediction is right (correct classification) and maximize confidence about possible predictions
+As such, hinge loss is essentially trying to ensure that the sign of the prediction is right (correct classification) and maximize confidence about possible predictions.
+Hinge loss is commonly used for [[Support Vector Machine]] training.